Food in Cascais — What to Eat and Where

 Book an experience

 Cascais is a wealthy seaside town with genuine seafood credentials — the Atlantic is 300m from the town centre and the fishing boats still work.
 Restaurants range from tourist traps on the main square to very good seafood restaurants that locals actually use.
+The key is knowing where to eat and what to order.

 What to Eat

-Arroz de lingueirão (razor clam rice) — creamy rice with razor clams, parsley, and white wine.
-Usually sold for two people (para dois). €28–40.
+Arroz de lingueirão (razor clam rice) — creamy rice cooked with razor clams, parsley, white wine, and garlic.
+Usually sold for two people (para dois) and brought to the table in the cooking pot.
+Approximately €28–40 for two.
+A rich dish — order a green salad alongside it.

-Percebes (goose barnacles) — expensive (€35–60/kg) and intensely flavoured.
-Served steamed, eaten by snapping off the top and sucking out the meat.
-A Cascais specialty worth trying at least once.
+Percebes (goose barnacles) — expensive (approximately €35–60/kg as of 2026) and intensely flavoured.
+Served steamed, eaten by snapping off the outer shell and extracting the meat from the stalk.
+Harvested from the wave-battered rocks of the Atlantic coast — the difficulty and danger of collection explains the price.
+A Cascais specialty worth trying at least once, particularly at restaurants that source directly from local fishermen.

 The Fish Market

 The Mercado Municipal (Avenida Afonso Sanches) has a fresh fish section with the morning catch.
-Good to walk through even if you’re not cooking — it shows you exactly what’s in season.
-The surrounding market stalls sell produce and local cheese.
-Open Tuesday–Saturday mornings.
+Open Tuesday to Saturday mornings (approximately 7am–1pm).
+Good to walk through even if you are not cooking — it shows you exactly what is in season and what the restaurants are buying.
+The surrounding market stalls sell seasonal produce, Azeitão sheep’s cheese, olives, and dried fruits.
+On the upper level, several small food stalls serve inexpensive lunches (approximately €8–12 for a fish plate with rice and salad).

 Where to Eat

-O Pescador — long-established seafood restaurant near the marina.
-Good fish by weight, reliable preparation.
-Not cheap (mains €20–28) but consistent.
+O Pescador — Long-established seafood restaurant near the marina, open since 1964.
+Good fish by weight, reliable preparation, attentive service.
+Not cheap (mains approximately €20–28) but consistent across decades.
+The seafood rice (arroz de marisco, approximately €35 for two) is a house specialty.
 Closed Mondays.
+Reservations recommended for dinner in summer.

-Taberna da Praça — smaller, cheaper, and less polished than the marina restaurants.
-The daily lunch menu (€12–14) includes a fish course.
-Used by local workers.
-Rua Afonso Sanches side street.
+Taberna da Praça — Smaller, cheaper, and less polished than the marina restaurants.
+The daily lunch menu (approximately €12–14 as of 2026) includes a fish course, bread, and a drink.
+Used by local workers — a reliable indicator of quality.
+Located on a Rua Afonso Sanches side street.
+Cash preferred, though cards are accepted.

-Furnas do Guincho (15km out) — if you have a car, this is the best seafood restaurant in the wider area.
-On the Guincho coast road, dramatic setting, excellent percebes and arroz de lingueirão.
-Book ahead.
+Furnas do Guincho (15km out on the Guincho coast road) — If you have a car, this is the best seafood restaurant in the wider Cascais area.
+Built into the cliff face above the Atlantic, the setting is dramatic.
+Excellent percebes and arroz de lingueirão.
+Mains approximately €25–40.
+Book ahead, particularly for weekend lunch.
+The drive along the coast from Cascais is scenic.

-Cervejaria Fazenda — mid-range option near the old town that does a good cataplana and fresh fish.
-More consistently reliable than the row of restaurants facing the beach.
+Cervejaria Fazenda — Mid-range option near the old town that does a good cataplana (copper-pot seafood stew, approximately €30–35 for two) and fresh fish.
+More consistently reliable than the row of restaurants facing the beach, and slightly better value for the quality.

 Cafés and Pastry

-Casa da Guia — converted mansion complex on the road to Boca do Inferno.
-Good café with sea views.
-Expensive coffee (€2.50) but the view justifies the visit.
+Casa da Guia — Converted mansion complex on the coastal road to Boca do Inferno.
+A cluster of shops, galleries, and a café with sea views from the terrace.
+Coffee is approximately €2.50 — more than a typical Portuguese café — but the ocean view justifies the visit.
+The cake selection is above average.

 Cascais has several good pastelarias in the side streets off the main pedestrian area.
-The Mercado da Villa mall has a food court that’s useful for a quick lunch.
+The Mercado da Villa mall has a food court on the ground floor that is useful for a quick, affordable lunch — options include sushi, burgers, and Portuguese grills at approximately €8–14 per meal.

 Frequently Asked Questions